Caquetio: Aruba, Curaçao and Bonaire

-"This nation is very large, but lives in many areas separated from each other," so the summary of the 16th century chronicler Juan de Castellanos.

-The Caquetío settled not only in the coastal region in the west of what is now Venezuela, but in at least two other regions: the valley of Barquisimeto in the state of Lara and in what is now Colombia's Llanos Orientales.
-In the fertile valley of Barquisimeto, according to Nikolaus Federmann, the first conquistador to enter their land, there were 23 large settlements and they could muster 30,000 warriors.
-According to concurring reports of the chroniclers Juan de Castellanos and Gonzalo Fernández de Oviedo y Valdés, they inhabited the savannas from the Rio Apure in the north to beyond the Rio Casanare in the south.
-The west-east extension of the "Grassland Caquetío" was from the edge of the Andes to far into the savannas, possibly as far as the Rio Meta.
+According to Dutch government records, the last full-blooded Caquetío native of the island died in Aruba around 1862, although Caquetío ancestry is still prevalent in Arubans to this day.
+Recent Mitochondrial DNA analysis in Aruba has shown the presence of significant Amerindian DNA in the modern Aruban population.
+Traces of the Caquetío language can also be found in the language of the ABC islands, known as Papiamento.

 Spanish period

 During the first years of colonization, the natives of Aruba were described by the Spaniards as Caquetíos.
 In addition, the Caquetíos in the mainland were the tribe geographically closest to Aruba, and archaeological evidence points towards close ties between both groups during pre-Columbian times.
 Perhaps as many as 600 lived in Aruba at the time of the Spanish arrival in 1499.

-Together with Curaçao and Bonaire, Aruba was declared an island without use in 1513, and two years later some 2000 Caquetíos from the three islands combined were transported to Hispaniola to work in mines.
+Together with Curaçao and Bonaire, Aruba was declared an island without use in 1513, and two years later some 2,000 Caquetíos from the three islands combined were forcibly brought to Hispaniola to work in mines.
 These people presumably comprised the entire population of the islands, but 150 to 200 were returned to Aruba and Curaçao in 1526 to work on the exportation of brazilwood, kwihi, and divi-divi.
 The people returned to Aruba and Curaçao were mainly Caquetíos, but some Arawaks from other Caribbean islands were included in the group.
 Because of the complexity of the Aruba cave labyrinths, it is possible that they were mostly natives who had escaped deportation, but they could have been recent migrants from the mainland.
 In addition, substantial mainland-to-Aruba migrations of escapees occurred from 1529 to 1556, during the development of the Venezuelan colony (Haviser, 1991).